-You’re in college, and you figure you need a credit card.
+You’re in college, and you’re in need of a credit card.
 But you’re not sure you have the credit history to get one.
 Besides, how do you know which card is the best one for you?
 Here’s everything you need to know about choosing a credit card and how to use a credit card as a student.

 - What is a student credit card?
+The basics

 As you use your student card, here are some of the things you can do to build the kind of credit history that will give you a solid start in your financial life:

 While navigating how to use a credit card as a student, it may be a good idea to spend only what you can pay off by the end of the month.
 Carefully budget your money so that you only buy what’s in your original plan.
 Credit cards shouldn’t be used for impulse purchases.

 Trying to use a credit card as your main method of spending is an advanced money management technique that should wait until you have more financial practice.
 Keep purchases small, planned and occasional for best results.

 Pay off the balance each month